Archive How Many Types of Parental Control Are There?

 How can I enable parental controls on my child’s phone?

 Depending on the model of your child’s phone, the answer to this question differs.
-Safes is available for both iOS and Android.
+Safes is available for both iOS and Android devices.
 If you want to know more about the default parental control setting on your child’s phone, feel free to take a look at the Safes blog.
 We’ve explained parental controls in each brand there.

 How can I access the parental controls inside an app?

 Different apps have different user interfaces (UI) so there’s no one way to get there.
-The most general advice is to go to settings and then look for an option like “Parental Control”, “Digital Wellbeing” or “Screentime limit”.
+The most general advice is to go to settings and then look for an option like “Parental Control,” “Digital Wellbeing,” or “Screentime limit”.

-Mohammad Z.
+Mohammad

-Mohammad Z.
+Mohammad

 At auctor lacus fusce enim id tempor etiam amet.
 Et consequat amet eu nulla nunc est massa dui consequat.
 Facilisi adipiscing nec condimentum sit laoreet non turpis aenean in.
 Aliquam cursus elementum mollis sed accumsan nisl ullamcorper in.